 - Provide an understanding of the economic, political, and social factors that shape the business climate in Latin America.

 - Prepare students to perform well in the global marketplace for goods, services, and ideas.

-- Promote the interdisciplinary approach of area studies through coursework in business, economics, language, and culture.
+- Promote the interdisciplinary approach of Latin American studies through coursework in business, economics, language, and culture.

 - Provide opportunities for study and internship abroad.

 The Director of LABE is Brian Gendreau, a faculty member of the Department of Finance, Insurance and Real Estate.
 Prior to coming to the University of Florida in 2009 he was an investment strategist at ING Investment Management.
 Before that he was a market strategist at Salomon Smith Barney, head of emerging market economics at JP Morgan, and an economist in the Federal Reserve System.
 Brian has a PhD in Business Economics from the Wharton School and an MA in International from Johns Hopkins University’s School of Advanced International Studies.